MicrosoftDocs/Viva/Viva/insights/advanced/privacy/privacy.md

 * Determine the scope of data to analyze and the purpose and objectives of the analysis.
 * Work with your organization’s legal, privacy, and human resources teams for the following tasks:
     * Determining whether you should obtain consent from employees in your company.
-    * Determining what information you provide to employees about how your organization will process their personal data in Viva Insights.
+    * Determining what information you provide to employees about how your organization processes their personal data in Viva Insights.
     * Accounting for local considerations (for example, obtain approval from local works councils, if applicable).
-* Use Viva Insights privacy controls to direct what data will be analyzed, how data will appear in results, and who will have access to both raw data and the results of analysis.
+* Use Viva Insights privacy controls to direct what data will be analyzed, how data appear in results, and who will have access to both raw data and the results of analysis.
 * Review and be familiar with this document and other Viva Insights privacy documentation provided by Microsoft.

 #### Data processor